#TN036

 C. XP specific solutions

-Following is provided from the Microsoft web site, as such Euronav is passing this information on in good faith.
+Following is provided from the Microsoft web site, as such Euronav is passing

 (Microsoft Knowledge Base Article - Q131976) http://support.microsoft.com/default.aspx?scid=kb;[LN];Q131976